The Metropolitan Museum of Art (MET) is one of the most emblematic museums in the city of New York museums.

 Here you can download the map of the museum.

 Do you have to visit all the rooms?

-Yes and no. Yes if you have time and if you love all forms of art above.
-Note that to visit all of the museum, it would take two and a half days…
+Yes and no. Yes, if you have time and if you love all forms of art above.
+Note that to visit it all, it would take you two and a half days.

 With a visit of 2h30 – 3h, you will have seen the most interesting parts of the museum.

 Which rooms do I recommend you visit?

 It is very complicated and very subjective to recommend what to visit in a museum.